tianist/netshConfigToggler/readme.md

 Wi-Fi AutoConfig Toggle Script (Wifi Toggle.bat)

-This is a versatile Windows Batch script that simplifies the process of toggling the "Auto Configuration Logic" for any selected Wi-Fi interface using the netsh wlan command.
+Windows Batch script that simplifies the process of toggling the "Auto Configuration Logic" for any selected Wi-Fi interface using the netsh wlan command.

 The script automatically detects all active Wi-Fi adapters, prompts the user to select one, and then performs a smart toggle: if the setting is ENABLED, it disables it; if it is DISABLED, it enables it.